Ignorance is no longer an excuse: A Timeline of Events Around Tracking Technologies in Healthcare

 Ignorantia juris non excusat

-But for a lot of the time, HIPAA and tracking technologies have co-existed (the HIPAA Privacy Rule was initially written in 2001; Google Analytics launched in 2005; Facebook Pixel launched in 2015), ignorance does seem to have been an excuse.
+But, since HIPAA and tracking technologies have co-existed for years (the HIPAA Privacy Rule was initially written in 2001; Google Analytics launched in 2005; Facebook Pixel launched in 2015), ignorance does seem to have been an excuse.
 Healthcare companies and providers used these technologies and shared sensitive information with these companies against the HIPAA guidelines.

 Even if it was once an excuse, Ignorantia can no longer exist.
 The suits, the stories, and the guidance are all now in front of you and clear–stop using native tracking technology if you are a healthcare provider or company.

-Here’s a breakdown of the nine events over the past year that have led to this inflection point.
+Here’s a breakdown of the events over the past few years that have led to this new, privacy-concious world:

 January 2022 - Mass General settles “Cookies without consent” $18.4M